-Since the end of 2018, I have been writing new music inspired by trees and all my shows in 2019 will feature the new material.
+Since the end of 2018, I have been writing new music inspired by trees and the album ‘The Music of Trees’ was released in August 2020.

 The process began with a piece of music written on The Outer Hebrides that had a sense of water and flowing that seemed to sum up the essence of the Willow Tree.
 The Willow has the unique ability of being able to grow a whole new tree from a single branch pushed into damp soil so the music also follows this idea of new life and birth.